 A “sum of parts” evaluation methodology is always more comprehensive and meaningful than a single, magical score that is often misleading or irrelevant.

 If you were looking at transportation options for your employees, you would want to understand the difference between “horsepower” and “mileage”.
-Why is the DaaS market growing so rapidly?
+Why is the cloud desktop market growing so rapidly?
 Because CIO’s want the best mileage!